rhoneyager/libicedb/pages/mydoc/mydoc_git.md

      ```bash
         git push origin NEW-BRANCH-NAME
      ```
-     Now your work is syncronized with the upstream repository and everybody can see it.
+     Now your work is synchronized with the upstream repository and everybody can see it.
 You might want to ask for review or comments of your current work from other developers that might be really helpful.

   4. Ask for merging your changes